SanjanaYasna/ParEval_amt/README.md

 module load uri/main
 module load gcc/9.4.0
 module load mpich/4.2.1
-make #you only care about having MPI (by default), Kokkos, and HPX available
+make #you only care about having MPI (by default), Kokkos, and HPX drivers available under models/
 ```

 Finally, you need to install the Python dependencies. `requirements.txt` has